hanggrian/prepress-adobe-scripts/README.md

 Install
 -------

-These scripts are **not standalone**, all of them require hidden directories to be in pre-determined location.
+These scripts are **not standalone**, all of them require hidden directories to be in pre-determined locations.
 This is why it is recommended to put them in Adobe installation paths, and access them from menu bar.

 ### Automatic Installation